Deutsche could trim US operations amid $14B settlement

 The bank is looking to trim its operations as part of a broader review of its strategy amid a potential $14 billion legal settlement with the U.S. Justice Department over residential mortgage-backed securities, Bloomberg News reported.

 “For Deutsche Bank [TRDataCustom], there’s only one solution, which is to go on a diet,” Algebris Investments founder Davide Serra, who holds the bank’s debt, including the riskiest securities, told Bloomberg.
 “I think the diet comes in the investment-banking division mainly and in my expectation you are looking at a third of reduction of the balance sheet and a third reduction of the number of staff overall in the next two to three years.”

 Deutsche Bank CEO John Cryan last year announced a restructuring plan that seeks to eliminate 9,000 jobs, including 4,000 in its home market.

+Deutsche, which had been the top CRE lender in New York City, was knocked out of that spot in the second quarter by New York-based Signature Bank.
 The German institution is facing a massive fine from the SEC from its role in the subprime mortgage crisis.